telerik/kendo-ui-core/docs/api/javascript/ui/numerictextbox.md

 ### decimals `Number`*(default: null)*

- Specifies the number precision.
-If not set precision defined by current culture is used.
+Specifies the number precision applied to the widget value and when the NumericTextBox is focused.
+If not set, the precision defined by the current culture is used.

+Compare with the [`format`](#configuration-format) property.

 #### Example